By Dr. Mercola

 One of the effects of insulin is to stimulate cellular proliferation and division.
 So we know that it increases the rate of aging of a cell population by that alone.
 But to get to the other category, our cells accumulate damage with age and we can't help that.

-When I say aging, I really am talking about something called senescence, or the damage associated with aging, but the common usage is the word aging.
+When I say aging, I really am talking about something called senescence, or the damage associated with "aging", but the common usage is the word aging.
 I can't prevent you from being a day older tomorrow; that is aging.
 When we talk about aging we normally think about the damage that is associated with that day.

 We have accumulated more damage during that day, which is called senescence.
 What causes that damage?
 There is often an example of test tubes in a laboratory.
 You don't think of test tubes as aging, yet if you mark test tubes with a little red dot and counted the number of test tubes there were at the end of the year with a little red dot left, there would hardly be any.
 Why?
-Because they have encountered damage; they've broken, so even though there is not aging they do have immortality rates.
+Because they have encountered damage; they've broken, so even though there is no aging they do have immortality rates.
 Aging is an increase in the rate of mortality.

 In humans, the rate of mortality doubles every eight years.